-Generously funded by Dr. Byron Young (Transylvania University class of 1961) to honor his late wife Judy Gaines Young (’62), the Judy Gaines Young Book Award is annually presented by Transylvania University to the author of a book of distinction from the Appalachian region published in the previous year.
+Generously funded by Dr. Byron Young (Transylvania University class of 1961) to honor his late wife Judy Gaines Young (’62), the Judy Gaines Young Book Award is annually presented by Transylvania University to the author of a book of distinction from the Appalachian region in the previous two to three years.
 The winning writer will be invited to visit Transylvania to receive the award and to give a public reading.

 Jason Howard is the author of A Few Honest Words: The Kentucky Roots of Popular Music and co-author of Something's Rising: Appalachians Fighting Mountaintop Removal.
 His essays, features and commentary have appeared in the New York Times, Oxford American, Salon, The Nation, Sojourners, Utne Reader and on NPR and C-SPAN's Book TV.
 He serves as editor of Appalachian Heritage, a literary quarterly based at Berea College, where he also teaches.